Qwertyblob/tp/docs/UserGuide.md

 ### Importing data: `import`

-Imports the person and class lists from a JSON file.
+Imports existing person and class lists from a JSON file.

 Format `import FILE_PATH`

 * The user can also click the File button on the GUI, then click Import to execute this command.
 * This command overwrites whatever data is currently in the address book with the JSON data.
+* FILE_PATH must exist.
 * The JSON file must be in the appropriate format for the address book.
   * All people and classes must have their compulsory attributes.
 * The JSON file cannot be empty.

+### Exporting data: `export`

+Exports the person and class lists into a JSON file for backup.

+Format `export FILE_PATH`

+* The user can also click the File button on the GUI, then click Export to execute this command.
+* FILE_PATH must exist.
+* Cannot have a JSON file with a duplicate name in the target location.

 ### Exiting the program : `exit`